nuxeo/nuxeo-drive/nuxeo-drive-client/doc/esky.md

 - Make MSI => other freeze options in setup?
 - Review all setup options for all platforms (ex: check `py2app` with `data_files` removed from local options).
 - What if not admin?
-- Create (recurrent) Jira task to check if required packages need to be upgraded (in which case need to increase their version in `requirements.txt`).
+- Create (recurrent) Jira task to check if required packages need to be upgraded (in which case need to increase their version in `requirements.txt` and `unix-requirements.txt`).
 - In `utils.find_resource_dir` => use `sys.executable`?